grafana/tempo/docs/tempo/website/configuration/_index.md

         # Number of blocks to process in parallel during polling.
 Default is 50.
         [blocklist_poll_concurrency: <int>]

+        # By default components will pull the blocklist from the tenant index.
+If that fails the component can
+        # fallback to scanning the entire bucket.
+Set to false to disable this behavior.
+Default is true.
+        [blocklist_poll_fallback: <bool>]

         # Cache type to use.
 Should be one of "redis", "memcached"
         # Example: "cache: memcached"
         [cache: <string>]